Sean Conway (Canadian politician): Politics

 In the provincial election of 1975, at age twenty-four, Conway was elected as a Liberal Member of Provincial Parliament (MPP) for the eastern Ontario riding of Renfrew North.
 He defeated Progressive Conservative candidate Bob Cotnam by 183 votes.
 The Progressive Conservatives won a minority government in the election, and Conway sat with his party in the opposition benches.

 The Liberals increased their parliamentary representation in the 1977 election, although not by enough to form government; Conway was re-elected over Cotnam by an increased margin.
-He became his party's official Critic for Health following the election, and served in this capacity for the entirety of the four-year minority parliament which followed.
+He became his party's official Critic for Health following the election and served in this capacity for the entirety of the four-year minority parliament which followed.

-The Progressive Conservatives won a majority government in the 1981 provincial election, although Conway was popular enough in his own riding to be re-elected by about 2,000 votes.
+The Progressive Conservatives won a majority government in the 1981 provincial election, although Conway was popular enough in his riding to be re-elected by about 2,000 votes.
 On March 9, 1982, he was chosen as Deputy Leader of the Ontario Liberal Party by David Peterson, who had defeated Sheila Copps in a leadership convention the previous month.